 Human Communication Processes - Chapter Summary

-- Definition and importance of communication
+- Explain the importance of communication and the communication process

-- The rhetorical triangle
+- Describe rhetorical shifts and the rhetorical triangle

-- How rhetoric affects audiences
+- Analyze how rhetoric affects audience

 1. What is Rhetoric? - Definition, Devices & Examples

 If you don't read this lesson, you'll never understand what rhetoric means!
 That may or may not be true; it's probably just hyperbole.
 Read about the different definitions of rhetoric and some of its most popular means of persuasion.